cgyurgyik/eigenvectors-from-eigenvalues/README.md

 Basic criteria include time and (eventually) space complexity, while also meeting precision requirements.

 ## TODO(s)
-- Measure precision relative to eig().
-Look into algorithms to reduce floating point errors.
+- Look into floating point error algorithms.
+As N gets bigger, so does the absolute tolerance.

 ## Initial Results
 - As expected, the average time it takes to produce one eigenvector between 1..N is slower with MATLAB's eig than GEFE when N is large.
 Note also that GEFE produces the normed eigenvector values.
 In the near future, larger matrices will be tested.